-5) Satisfy all financial and other institutional obligations.
+3) Satisfy all financial and other institutional obligations.

-Nicolet College holds a graduation ceremony at the end of the Spring Semester.
+Nicolet College holds a graduation ceremony at the end of the traditional Spring Semester.
 Participation in the graduation ceremony is optional to all graduating students.
 Students wishing to participate in the graduation ceremony will need to meet the established deadlines for declaring their intention to participate in the ceremony and ordering the required cap and gown.
 Additional information is available from the Student Engagement Office.

 The distinction of Academic Honors will be awarded to the graduates who qualify upon completion of their program at Nicolet College.
 Academic Honors will be determined from the student’s last fully graded semester and recognized as follows: Gold Cord Scholars are those graduates of two-year associate degree or two-year diploma programs who achieved a cumulative grade point average of 3.75 or greater.
 Silver Cord Scholars are graduates of one-year diploma programs who achieved a cumulative grade point average of 3.75 or greater.
 This distinction will be awarded as follows: cords will be presented at the Graduation Ceremony and will be noted in the graduation program.

 Students who would like their official traditional transcript to be sent to another institution, agency, or individual must submit an electronic request through Parchment.
 Information on requesting an official transcript can be found on Nicolet’s website.
 A student who would like official copies of transcripts or test scores which have been sent to Nicolet from other institutions must request this information from those other institutions.
 Only unofficial copies of records from other institutions can be obtained from the Registrar’s Office.